-- Professor Sarah DeHaas, Martin G. Brumbaugh Professor of Education - ext.
+- Sarah Jane DeHaas, PhD, Martin G. Brumbaugh Professor of Education, Department Chair - ext.
 3641

-- Rebecca Plane, Master Teacher, Early Childhood Education Center-ext.3402
+Rebecca Plane, Master Teacher at the Early Childhood Education Center - ext.3402

 Juniata College Education Department Mission Statement

 The mission of the Juniata College Education Department is to prepare highly qualified educators and human service professionals who are committed to ethical leadership in the global community.
 Faculty and students value mutual support and the free and open exchange of thought.
 Through collaboration with local education agencies and families, the Department prepares competent professionals who are confident to face challenges, sensitive to diverse learners, skilled in the use of progressive technology and research-based practice, and dedicated to improving the quality of education for all.

 NOTE: Teacher certification programs are subject to changes in state and federal regulations.
 Entrance to a certification program may include requirements over and above those of the College.
 Students may apply for formal admission to a certification program after they have met all requirements specified by the Juniata Education department and the Pennsylvania Department of Education, including the following: completed at least 48 credits of college level study that includes six semester hours of college level English composition and literature and six credits of college level mathematics; earned at least a 3.0 GPA; and passed required basic skills exams in Math, Reading and Writing on the PAPA or CORE exams or exempted out of the exams through alternative SAT or ACT scores.
 Title II of the Higher Education Act of 1998 requires that each year all institutions publicize the pass-rate for students who complete a certification program on a yearly basis.
 Please see the Education Department website for certification requirements and the most current Title II information.
 The Juniata College Education Department Student Handbook provides current information on all certification requirements, and the Education Department Certification Officer will assist you with questions.